mthiesen/Xcode_copy_line/README.md

 ### Compatibility

-The plug-in is compatible with Xcode 4, Xcode 5 and Xcode 5.1.
-However, it cannot be build with Xcode 5.1 because Apple dropped GC support which is needed for Xcode 4 compatibility.
+The plug-in is compatible with Xcode 5 and Xcode 5.1.

 ### Thanks